Moghees244/Moghees244/README.md

 ## Overview

 🚀 I'm working as Software Engineer at Siemens Digital Industries Software.
-I have passion for Cybersecurity and Machine Learning.
-As I embark on my journey, I'm actively exploring and applying my skills in these dynamic fields.
+I have passion for Cybersecurity specifically in Red Teaming and Pentesting.
+As I embark on my journey, I'm actively exploring and applying my skills in this dynamic field.

-## Research Interests

-🔒 **Cybersecurity:** My current focus lies in cybersecurity, where I'm honing my skills to safeguard digital landscapes.
-Engaging in CTFs on platforms like TryHackMe and HackTheBox keeps me on my toes and sharpens my problem-solving abilities.

-🤖 **Machine Learning:** Delving into the world of ML, I'm fascinated by its applications and potential to transform industries.
-I have worked on Malware Detection systems for Android Devices.

 ## Learning Journey